DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-BNDNic/README.md

 - Two ways of searching algorithms were taught to us.
 - The linear search sample program is a one by one search tool.
 - Binary search algorithm is a little faster than linear search.

+##Week 9

+- Binary search was discussed to the class.
+- Iteration is needed when we are doing pseudo codes and it is a big help if we want to make sure that what we are doing is correct.
+- Bubble sort algorithm was taught to the class.
+It sorts numbers according to order and this is arranged by comparing adjacent elements.
+- Insertion sort algorithm was discussed.
+The first element and the second element are compared to one another and if the second element is smaller than the first element, place it before the first element.
+This goes on until everything is arranged.
+- Greedy Algorithm was discussed.
+At each step, it selects the best choice.
+- And growth of functions was discussed.
+This is described using the Big-O notation.